deuxcoast/ask-dvc/README.md

 ---

+# Project Background

 <img src="./resources/project-bracket-logo.png" width=25% height=25% > </img>

 askDVC was built over 4 weeks in the Spring of 2025 as part of [Project Bracket](https://projectbracket.webflow.io/) at Diablo Valley College.
+The project is written in Python using the [Django](https://www.djangoproject.com/) web framework.
+The UI is built with the [Bootstrap](https://getbootstrap.com) toolkit, and the Brite theme from [Bootswatch](https://bootswatch.com/).

 ## Team Members